Skip to main content

 For output tracks, the SDK handles naming automatically.
 For input tracks (e.g. webcam), the track name you publish must match the attribute name defined in the model’s Python class.

 If a track is not working, check that the track name you are using matches the model’s declared track name.
-You can inspect available tracks via getCapabilities() / get_capabilities().
+See the model’s Schema page in the Model API Reference for the authoritative list.

 Check the Model API Reference to see what tracks a model exposes.